Fable - Ask Not Much Room for Decent Hearts

 The weapon he carried with him, as promised, was nothing particularly special to behold; it was a hand axe of about sixteen inches, obviously well maintained and with a head that was forged in wrought-iron.
 The ash wood haft saw evident use, as its worn surface was smoothed and polished by years of handling, made comfortable to grip with a bit of faded leather strapping.

 "I believe you were promised a weapon.
-I only wish I could have found something a little more suitable to a warrior," Varnehy made the admission with an apologetic shrug of his shoulders, taking a final step to cross the distance between the two.
+I only wish I could have found something a little more suitable to a warrior," Varnehy made the admission with an apologetic rise of his shoulders, taking a final step to cross the distance between the two.
 "Nevertheless, I still trust it to be adequate for your needs."

 As if to emphasize that point, he provided a more thorough examination by twitching the haft in his hands so that the other side of the axe could be flipped to the front and presented for casual inspection.
 If only for less than a heartbeat before surrendering it to Skad with without any further fanfare.